Finite ring: Enumeration

-(Warning: the enumerations in this section include rings that do not necessarily have a multiplicative identity, sometimes called rngs.)
 In 1964 David Singmaster proposed the following problem in the American Mathematical Monthly: "(1) What is the order of the smallest non-trivial ring with identity which is not a field?
 Find two such rings with this minimal order.
 Are there more?
 (2) How many rings of order four are there?"

 One can find the solution by D.M.
-Bloom in a two-page proof that there are eleven rings of order 4, four of which have a multiplicative identity.
+Bloom in a two-page proof that there are eleven rings (meaning rngs) of order 4, four of which have a multiplicative identity.
 Indeed, four-element rings introduce the complexity of the subject.
 There are three rings over the cyclic group C4 and eight rings over the Klein four-group.
 There is an interesting display of the discriminatory tools (nilpotents, zero-divisors, idempotents, and left- and right-identities) in Gregory Dresden's lecture notes.